Accounting Standards for Private Enterprises (ASPE)

 The disclosure requirement is effective for annual financial statements relating to fiscal years beginning on or after January 1, 2025, with earlier application permitted.

-The AcSB issued amendments to Section 3840, Related Party Transactions to:
+The AcSB issued amendments to Section 3840, Related Party Transactions in September 2023 to:

 • clarify that business combinations under common control that meet the criteria specified in paragraph 3840.44(a) should be accounted for in accordance with Section 1582, Business Combinations and the reference to “exchange amount” previously included in paragraph 3840.44(a) has been removed; and